 Financial literacy is about making good financial decisions to manage your personal finances – from budgeting to credit scores.
 Many people think of budgeting with dread – that it is restrictive and impossible unless you have an accounting degree or love math.
 It’s neither of these.
 It is a way to give you financial freedom so you can enjoy spending your money on the things that you want to, without putting yourself into debt.

 Budgeting: A budget, or spending plan, is your first step in managing your money.
 Before you can create your budget and effectively direct your income, you need to know where your money is going.
-The following are some helpful budgeting websites to get you started:
+The following are some helpful free budgeting websites to get you started:

 - iGrad.com: An interactive, online community that provides videos, articles, iTV, and other information on financial literacy, responsible borrowing, career planning and more.